dooguypapua/eKLIPse/README.md

 ##### Start
 ![eklipse GUI](http://163.172.45.124/share/eKLIPse/eklipse_home.png){ width=30% }<br/>
 To start analysis, simply click "START".<br/>
-(you can change application colors by clicking on bottom right colors)<br/>
+(you can change the colors by clicking on the bottom right colors)<br/>
 ##### Launch Analysis
 ![eklipse GUI](http://163.172.45.124/share/eKLIPse/eklipse_select.png)<br/>
 1 - To select your alignment files, click "ADD".
-If required you can change alignments title by selecting correspunding cell.<br/>
+If required you can change alignment title by selecting corresponding cell.<br/>
 2 - Select your reference genome.
 If you choose "Other", browse to your own Genbank file by clicking on the folder icon.<br/>
 3 - To change "results directory", click on the folder icon.<br/>
 4 - To modify "Advanced parameters" click on the expand icon.
-Please refers to "Parameters" section for further informations.<br/>
+Please refers to "Parameters" section for further information.<br/>
 5 - Launch analysis by clicking "START"<br/>
 ##### Analysis in progress
 ![eklipse GUI](http://163.172.45.124/share/eKLIPse/eklipse_waiting.png)<br/>
 eKLIPse analysis detailed progress can be followed on this window.<br/>
 ##### Results
 ![eklipse GUI](http://163.172.45.124/share/eKLIPse/eklipse_results.png)<br/>
-Once the analysis is complete, the program automatically opens the results folder.
+Once the analysis is complete, the program automatically opens the result folder.
 ##

 #### Testing
-Two reduced alignments files are provided with the archive file.<br/>
+Two reduced alignment files are provided with the archive file.<br/>
 Click "TEST" on the "Launch Analysis" windows before clicking "START".
 <br/><br/>